 C. It’s one of the best finger foods out there

 With fried chicken, you can leave your manners at the door.
 Fried chicken is a dish best eaten sloppily, noisily, and with a lot of flourish.
 Just keep some napkins nearby.

 Moment of truth.
 Have you ever actually made your own fried chicken?
 Chances are, you haven’t, and you have no idea where to begin.
 What better day than National Fried Chicken Day to start?
 You can use your friends and family as guinea pigs (or should we say chickens?).

 2. Eat fried chicken at an authentic Southern restaurant

 Fast food fried chicken is delicious (just admit it), but for this special day, step up your fried chicken game.
+According to one of the top Nashville PR Firms, the best fried chicken comes from Tennessee (but they might be biased).
 Try the real thing by finding an authentic Southern restaurant in your area.
 Chances are, fried chicken occupies a prominent place on the menu.

 3. Bring a bucket of fried chicken to the office

 Fried chicken is traditionally a family meal shared from a common bucket, bowl, or plate.
 Surprise your coworkers by carting a giant bucket o’ chicken to the office and enjoying it together during your lunch hour.
 Make sure to bring plenty of napkins—nobody wants greasy keyboards.